-Finding a color color scheme can make the world of difference when it comes to creating a database interface which is both eye catching and functional.
+Finding a color scheme can make the world of difference when it comes to creating a database interface that is both eye-catching and functional.

 Finding that perfect match can make any database more appealing and help provide visual clues to make content and use more effective.
 Below are some suggestions on how to choose an effective color scheme.

-Color scheme selection, much like brand marketing are an important part business industry and brand.
+Color scheme selection, much like brand marketing is an important part of business industry and brand.
 To better understand what colors work well together you’ll need to revisit color theory history.

-Too little color and your database come across dull and too subdued.
-On the other hand if colors are too extreme, and can become visually distracting and hard to maintain focus.
-Color harmony can be achieved by creating the perfect balance.
+Too little color and your database come across as dull and too subdued.
+On the other hand, if colors are too extreme, and can become visually distracting and hard to maintain focus.
+Color harmony can be achieved by creating a perfect balance.
 Two of the most common formulas for harmony are to use analogous colors (colors that are side-by-side on the color wheel) and complementary (colors that are opposing each other on the color wheel).

 So, how do you go about picking the colors for your database theme?
 Most likely you’ve already got an idea of colors from your companies logo or brand marketing.
 Most of the time your logo is only going to consist of 2 or 3 colors.
-If it’s got more than that contact us today because it’s probably looking a hot-mess and needs some attention.
+If it’s got more than that contact us today because it’s probably looking like a hot mess and needs some attention.

-The Adobe CC color pallet is a wonderful tool that allows you to select your color and then view buit-in formulas that create concrete, pleasing visual pallets.
+The Adobe CC color pallet is a wonderful tool that allows you to select your color and then view built-in formulas that create concrete, pleasing visual pallets.
 This is an excellent reference tool.
 Like color picking on steroids.
-They’ve even got an app to allow you select colors based off inspirations or photo.
+They’ve even got an app to allow you to select colors based on inspirations or photos.